MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history-scripting.md

 The `Get-ClusterPerf` cmdlet is deliberately scripting-friendly.
 It accepts objects from cmdlets like `Get-VM` or `Get-PhysicalDisk` by the pipeline to handle association, and you can pipe its output into utility cmdlets like `Sort-Object`, `Where-Object`, and `Measure-Object` to quickly build powerful queries.

-**This topic presents 6 sample scripts, with explanations, that answer the 6 questions above.**

-They are provided as free starter code for you to copy and reuse.
+**This topic provides and explains 6 sample scripts that answer the 6 questions above.** They present patterns you can apply to find peaks, find averages, plot trend lines, run outlier detection, and more, across a variety of data and timeframes.
+They are provided as free starter code for you to copy, extend, and reuse.

    > [!NOTE]
    > For brevity, the sample scripts omit things like error handling that you might expect of high-quality PowerShell code.
 They are intended primarily for inspiration and education rather than production use.